Generic Name: sodium phosphate, monobasic, monohydrate and sodium phosphate, dibasic, anhydrous

 Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum at greater than 4 to 5 mcg/kg/day accumulate aluminum at levels associated with central nervous system and bone toxicity.
 Tissue loading may occur at even lower rates of administration.

 Use with caution in patients with renal impairment, cirrhosis, cardiac failure or in conjunction with other edematous medications.
 It should not be used with sodium-retaining medications.

-Caution must be exercised in the administration of parenteral fluids, especially those containing sodium ions, to patients receiving corticosteroids or corticotropin.
+Caution must be exercised in the administration of parenteral fluids especially those containing sodium ion, to patients receiving corticosteroids or corticotropin.

-Sodium ions and phosphorus are known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
+Sodium ions and phosphorus ions are known to be substantially excreted by the kidney, and the risk of toxic reactions may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

-Adverse reactions involve the possibility of phosphorus intoxication.
-Phosphorus intoxication results in a reduction of serum calcium and the symptoms are those of hypocalcemic tetany.
-See WARNINGS.
+Adverse reactions involve the possibility of phosphate intoxication.
+Phosphate intoxication results in a reduction of serum calcium and the symptoms are those of hypocalcemic tetany (see WARNINGS).

 Sodium Phosphates Dosage and Administration

-Sodium Phosphates Injection, USP, 3 mM P/mL is administered intravenously only after dilution and thorough mixing in a larger volume of fluid.
+Sodium Phosphates Injection is administered intravenously only after dilution and thorough mixing in a larger volume of fluid.
 The dose and rate of administration are dependent upon the individual needs of the patient.
-Serum sodium, phosphorus and calcium levels should be monitored as a guide to dosage.
-Using aseptic technique, all or part of the contents of one or more vials may be added to other intravenous fluids to provide any desired number of millimoles (mM) of phosphorus.
+Serum sodium, inorganic phosphorus and calcium levels should be monitored as a guide to dosage.
+Using aseptic technique, all or part of the contents of one or more vials may be added to other intravenous fluids to provide any desired number of millimoles of phosphate and milliequivalents of sodium.

-In patients on total parenteral nutrition, approximately 12 to 15 mM of phosphorus (equivalent to 372 to 465 mg elemental phosphorus) per liter bottle of TPN solution containing 250 g dextrose is usually adequate to maintain normal serum phosphorus, though larger amounts may be required in hypermetabolic states.
-The amount of sodium and phosphorus which accompanies the addition of sodium phosphate also should be kept in mind, and if necessary, serum sodium levels should be monitored.
+In patients on TPN, approximately 10 to 15 mmol of phosphorus (equivalent to 310 to 465 mg elemental phosphorus) per liter bottle of TPN solution is usually adequate to maintain normal serum phosphate, though larger amounts may be required in hypermetabolic states.
+The amount of sodium which accompanies the addition of phosphate also should be kept in mind, and if necessary, serum sodium levels should be monitored.

-The suggested dose of phosphorus for infants receiving TPN is 1.5 to 2 mM P/kg/day.
+The suggested dose of phosphorus for infants receiving TPN is 1.5 to 2 mmol/kg/day.